 - Network of partners: We have a close network of partners, including lawyers, property management services, builders, architects, designers, and landscape gardeners, again saving you time and hassle by providing you with trusted experts in their field of work.

-In Portugal, working with a buyer’s agent is generally recommended, as they are legally obligated to represent your best interests.
+In Portugal, working with a buyer’s agent is generally recommended, as they are legally obligated to represent your best interests and assist with real estate mediation.
 A traditional real estate agent typically works for the seller.
-A buyer’s agent provides a dedicated service to find the best property at the best price and terms for you.
+A buyer’s agent provides a dedicated service to find your dream property at the best price and terms for you, whether you are seeking luxury real estate or a more affordable home.

 You can expect a real estate agent to market a property for the seller and aim for the highest price.
 A buyer’s agent, however, works exclusively for you.
 So, you can expect them to find the most affordable prices and properties for your budget.